 The main function of this Matlab toolbox is to run a GLM on graph theoretic network properties computed from brain networks.
-The GLM accepts continuous & categorical between-participant predictors and a categorical within-participant predictor.
+The GLM accepts continuous & categorical between-participant predictors and a categorical within-participant (i.e., repeated measures) predictor.
 Significance is determined via non-parametric permutation tests.
-The toolbox allows computation and testing of both fully connected and thresholded (binarized or not binarized, based on a range of thresholds) networks.
+The toolbox allows for computation/testing of both fully connected and thresholded (binarized or not binarized, based on a range of thresholds) networks.
 Correction for multiple comparisons via the minP (permutation) method is also available (Westfall & Young, 1993).
 Currently, the toolbox works only with undirected matrices.
 The toolbox also provides a preprocessing path for resting state and task fMRI data.
 Included are several options for partialing nuisance signals (particularly relevant for resting analyses), including total or local (Jo et al., 2013) white matter signal, the first 5 principal components of white matter/ventricular signal (instead of the means; Muschelli et al., 2014), calculation of Saad et al. (2013)'s GCOR, and the use of Chen et al. (2012)'s GNI method to determine whether global signal partialing is needed.
 In addition, Power et al. (2014)'s motion scrubbing method and Patel et al. (2014)'s WaveletDespike procedure are available.
+Several deconvolution methods are available.
+These are particularly important for block-design task fMRI (see below), but they may also provide more accurate connectivity estimates for resting data (e.g., Bush et al. 2015).
 Several connectivity methods are available, including Pearson and robust correlation, standard and Ledoit-Wolf regularized partial correlation, mutual information, Patel's Tau, Spearman's Rho, and several copulas.
 For block-design task fMRI, the toolbox will compute connectivity matrices for each user-specified condition after partitioning the timeseries by condition.
-In order to compensate for HDR-related delay, timeseries are first deconvolved (using SPM's method), allowing division at the actual onset/offset times.
-In-house testing indicates that this method produces similar results as simply assuming a 2-second delay and dividing the timeseries without deconvolution, indicating that the deconvolution process is not introducing any major distortion.
+In order to compensate for HDR-related delay, timeseries must be deconvolved, allowing division at the actual onset/offset times.
+In-house testing (with SPM's deconvolution) indicates that this method produces similar results as simply assuming a 2-second delay and dividing the timeseries without deconvolution, indicating that the deconvolution process does not introduce any major distortion.
 Beta-series correlation (Rissman et al., 2004) is used to analyze event-related task fMRI via the method outlined in Mumford et al. (2012).
 Typically, this method uses a standard (assumed) HRF, and this option is available in the toolbox (SPM's default HRF).
 Because the standard HRF may not be accurate, an option is included to estimate the HRF individually for each ROI, for each participant, based on the data.
 Specifically, the toolbox will use FIR decomposition across all events (independent of condition) to create a mean HRF, which is then used for analysis.
 Given that this HRF is calculated across all events, extra care should be taken when interpreting findings.
-Specifically, if one event is more common or produces a more coherent HRF, the estimation procedure will be biased toward that event and the resultant HRF will better fit that event.
+Specifically, if one event is more common and/or produces a more coherent HRF, the estimation procedure will be biased toward that event and the resultant HRF will better fit that event.
 Caution should be used when using beta-series correlation in this toolbox, particularly with HRF estimation.
-We are currently testing this implementation, but have not performed rigorous testing.
-In addition, the degree to which beta-series correlation is appropriate for graph theory analyses remains unclear.
+We are currently testing this implementation, but have not done so rigorously.
+In addition, the extent to which beta-series correlation is appropriate for graph theory analyses remains unclear.
 Related Publications: